-If you like old world charm, cobblestone streets, tall imposing buildings and a view over a river, then QC is for you.
+If you like an old-world charm, cobblestone streets, tall imposing buildings, and a view over a river, then QC is for you.
 It is a great place where they have preserved the old city as it was with lovely buildings from so many years ago.
 A stone wall surrounds this area inviting you into the magical land of yesteryear.
-With horse drawn carriages and the sound of live music reverberating down the narrow streets, it is hard not to fall in love.
+With horse-drawn carriages and the sound of live music reverberating down the narrow streets, it is hard not to fall in love.

 We live north of Chicago and it seemed to be a simple idea; let’s drive to Newfoundland!
 So we packed up the car and headed east through Michigan, entering Canada at Port Huron.
-We hopped onto to the very straight, long and rather boring Trans Canada Highway and began our 3 day journey to Newfoundland where we will hopefully see some Moose on the way.
+We hopped onto the very straight, long, and rather boring Trans Canada Highway and began our 3-day journey to Newfoundland where we will hopefully see some Moose on the way.

 Our first interesting stop was Quebec City, the Capital of Quebec Province.
 It is the Second largest french speaking city after Montreal and is one of the oldest European settlements in North America.
 There is an ancient stone wall that surrounds most of Old Quebec, which was declared a World Heritage site by UNESCO in 1985.

-We stayed in a beautiful 1938 home the L’Arvidienne Couette et Café , a B&B with a delightful couple, Mireille and Serge as our hosts.
-The home was filled with beautiful cherry wood, original sliding doors with large beveled glass panes.
+We stayed in a beautiful 1938 home the L’Arvidienne Couette et Café, a B&B with a delightful couple, Mireille and Serge as our hosts.
+The home was filled with beautiful cherry wood and original sliding doors with large beveled glass panes.
 The original builder was a sawmill owner and he set aside the best wood to build the house.
-During breakfast, Mireille told us the story of how they bought the house and were ready to move across Canada when they received word that the truck with all their belongings was on fire due to one of the workers smoking and an ash had fallen inside the truck.
+During breakfast, Mireille told us the story of how they bought the house and were ready to move across Canada when they received word that the truck with all their belongings was on fire due to one of the workers smoking, and a cigarette ash had fallen inside the truck.
 All.
 Their.
 Stuff.
 Gone.
 We have moved a few times and I just cannot imagine that happening.
 But they continued on and slowly built up their business with a lovely mix of old and new.

 We asked for a recommendation for dinner and headed out.
 We arrived at Cartier Street where we had a yummy dinner at Au Restaurant Le Graffiti.
 It was dark outside when we finished and we enjoyed all the lovely street lamps that were lining the street.
 So unique!